virtual-labs/exp-bioinformatics-au/experiment/theory.md

 ### Algorithms for Pylogenetic tree construction

 Phylogentic tree helps us to study the evolutionary relationships and there exists many algorithms and tools for constructing trees.
 Algorithms like Margoliasch-Fitch algorithm, Neighbor joining, UPGMA can be used.
-These algorithms are used in tools like Phylip, ggTree, Figtree etc.
+These algorithms are used in tools like Phylip, ggTree, Figtree etc..